teal-language/tl/docs/tutorial.md

 tl run add.tl
 ```

-We can also write modules in tl which we can load from Lua.
+We can also write modules in Teal which we can load from Lua.
 Let's create our
 first module:

 ```